caltech-netlab/digital-twin-dataset/dataset_api_app/README.md

 If the code is updated, change in to this directory (e.g. `cd dataset_api_app`) and run `docker compose build`, followed by `docker compose up -d`.

-You can also run `docker image prune` to remove old images.
+You can also run `docker system prune -a` to remove all containers and images that are not currently in use.

 To see what images are running, run `docker ps`.